Phoenix Astrophotography Workshop

 -"If you're considering attending one of Sean Parker's workshops, let me say as an alumni that after spending a few informative and inspirational days with Sean, you will be prepared to photograph EPIC star pictures of the kind that you now can only dream about.
 I highly recommend that you book Sean's workshop now!" -Tony Prince

 -"This workshop was wonderful to attend.
 Each individual student got as much assistance and instruction as needed.
 The opportunity to create dramatic images becomes much easier after working with the Starman, Sean Parker." -Gary Smith

 -"After attending Sean's amazing workshop, I took the post processing class.
 The photo was nice to start, but after learning how to edit, the whole thing popped!
 It made a world of difference.
 I would highly recommend his workshops!" - Amy Utter

-This is a 1 night workshop where we will meet Thursday evening April 12th.
+This is a 2-part workshop which consists of a long night of shooting on Thursday evening, April 12th.
 We'll spend the first hour during our meet-and-greet discussing camera settings & other pre-shoot information and 4-5 hours photographing the stars above using different techniques listed below.
 We will cover post processing at our Hotel's lobby the following day.

 What Will I Learn?

 -Camera exposure settings for optimal imagery.